 - Permitted Uses The full range of housing types allowed in the existing underlying zoning districts are appropriate in these residential areas, including single-family homes, townhouses, and multi-family units.
 Non-residential development consists of uses found in the neighborhood business districts and commercial districts.
 There is no intention to expand this land use classification. - Densities The current densities are whatever is permitted in the existing underlying zoning district of the property. - Infrastructure Central water and sewer facilities are strongly encouraged.
-If central utilities are not possible, densities should be limited to two units per acre provided a septic permit can be approved.
+If central utilities are not possible, densities should be limited to two units per acre.